 - Specify the deadline(s) (date and time) you have been given for a reply.

 Online responses to Articles should be submitted to the University of Pennsylvania Law Review Online at firstname.lastname@example.org.
-Responses should not exceed 3,000 words within the main text, nor should they exceed 1,250 words within the footnotes.
+We prefer Responses that do not exceed 4,500 words within the main text, and 2,000 words within the footnotes.

 Interested debaters should submit a list of debate participants and a topic to the University of Pennsylvania Law Review Online at email@example.com.
 Debates are comprised of an opening statement, a rebuttal, and closing statements by each side.
 The length of each submission is expected to be one to two times the length of an average opinion/editorial newspaper article (i.e., 1,000-2,000 words), and without footnotes.

 Essays should be submitted to the University of Pennsylvania Law Review Online at firstname.lastname@example.org.
-Essays should not exceed 4,000 words within the main text, nor should they exceed 2,000 words within the footnotes.
+We prefer essays that do not exceed 4,500 words within the main text, and 2,000 words within the footnotes.